zLEXTRO/Multi-Purpose-Discord-Bot-Project/README.md

-# Imperial Discord Bot
+# Multi-Purpose Discord Bot Commands

-Welcome to the Imperial Discord Bot repository!
+Welcome to the repository!
 This repository showcases the code of my upcoming Discord bot, Imperial.
 It's an ambitious project aimed at creating a comprehensive multi-purpose bot designed to enhance the Discord experience.
 Currently equipped with essential moderation tools, Imperial is on a path of continuous development to integrate a wide array of features.

-**Please note**: The code and features in this repository are subject to change as the bot evolves.
-Additionally, inviting Imperial to your own server is not currently possible until it is properly set up and has a sufficient feature set to ensure a great user experience and proper hosting.
-The code provided is a preview, demonstrating the implementation of the commands and is not the final version.

 ## Current Features
 - **Slash Commands Support**